Reductions in Force

 - If the reduction in force grievance is substantiated, the employee will be reinstated to his or her position and be entitled to payment of wages lost as a result of the reduction in force (less any unemployment compensation received by the employee after the reduction in force).
 Employee benefits such as vacation and sick leave will be credited back to the date of the reduction in force.

-If the grievance concerns the application of the veteran’s employment preference or the employment preference granted to individuals twenty five years or younger who were under the permanent managing conservatorship of the Department of Family and Protective Services on the day preceding the individual's 18th birthday, the grievance will be filed with the President through the Office of Diversity & Equal Opportunity.
+If the grievance concerns the application of the veteran’s employment preference or the employment preference granted to individuals twenty five years or younger who were under the permanent managing conservatorship of the Department of Family and Protective Services on the day preceding the individual's 18th birthday, the grievance will be filed with the President through the Office of University Relations & Equal Opportunity.
 The President will respond within 15 business days of receipt of the complaint.

 - Human Resources